wheelo/RooCode-Tips-Tricks/personal_roo_docs/README.md

 # Roo Code Documentation Collection

-This directory contains a comprehensive collection of documentation resources for Roo Code, organized into different categories based on technical depth and target audience.
+This directory contains a comprehensive collection of documentation resources for Roo Code, organized into different categories based on technical depth.

 ## Documentation Categories

 ### [Normal Documentation](normal/)

-User-friendly guides designed for everyday users of Roo Code.
-These documents focus on practical usage without diving into technical implementation details.

-**Ideal for:**
-- New users of Roo Code
-- General usage scenarios
-- Learning about features without technical complexity
+Use these to help understand how to maximuze Roo's potential.

 ### [Technical Documentation](technical/)

 In-depth technical documentation explaining implementation details, architecture, and advanced usage patterns.
 These documents provide deep insights into how Roo Code works internally.

-**Ideal for:**
-- Developers extending or customizing Roo Code
-- Technical users who want to understand implementation details
-- Contributors to the Roo Code project
+Use these as rferences for the LLM when working with Roo features.

 ## Document Inventory